bsnes-emu/bsnes/docs/interface/higan-config.md

     typing in that other application may affect the emulated game running in higan
     even though you can't see it!

+Choosing which of the possible controllers to configure:

   - The console selector chooses which console's inputs to display in the mapping list below.
   - The port selector chooses which port of the selected console